nidscom/escrowmyetherbd.github.io/README.md

 ## Layout of source files

 ### Public > Index.html
-Content of the Dapp is served between <div id="root"></div>.
+Content of the Dapp is served within the root div.
 Any content added above this root div will show above the Dapp, like a header.
 Any content added below will display like a footer.

 ### src > Index.css
 Css file for modifying styles.